magneticio/vamp.io/content/deploy-your-first-blueprint.md

     identifier: deploy your first blueprint
     weight: 10
 ---
+## Overview

-If everything went to plan, you should have your Vamp installation up and running __on your local machine__.
-If not, please check the [Vamp hello world with Marathon](/hello-world-marathon/)
+If everything went to plan, you should have your Vamp installation up and running.
+If not, please follow the steps in [Vamp hello world](/hello-world-marathon/).
 Now we're ready to check out some of Vamp's features.

 ### In this tutorial we will:

-* Deploy a monolith, with either the Vamp UI or the Vamp API
+1. Deploy a monolith, using either the Vamp UI or the Vamp API
-* Check out the deployed application
+2. Check out the deployed application
-* Get some metrics on the running application
+3. Get some metrics on the running application

+## In depth

-## Deploy a monolith
+### Step 1: Deploy a monolith

 Imagine you or the company you work for still use monolithic applications.
 I know, it sounds far fetched...
 This application is conveniently called *Sava monolith* and is at version 1.0.